empathyco/x/packages/x-adapter/README.md

 Once we have the `MutableSchema`, we can use the following methods to fit our different APIs needs:

-- `$extends`: Creates a new `Schema` based on the original one.
+- `$extends`: Creates a new `MutableSchema` based on the original one.
 The original remains unchanged.
 This can be useful if we need to create a new `EndpointAdapter` with models based on another API.
 - `$override`: Merges/modifies the original `Schema` partially, so the change will affect to all the `EndpointAdapter`(s) that are using it.
 It can be used to change the structure of our